UC Berkeley School of Law: Alumni

-Berkeley Law has produced a substantial number of prominent alumni at all levels of government, jurisprudence, business, legal practice, academia, and society.
-For a full register of all notable Berkeley Law graduates, see this list of Berkeley Law alumni.

-In domestic government and politics, the law school has produced numerous influential individuals from both the Democratic Party and Republican Party.
-Several state governors and United States Senators, including Earl Warren and Pete Wilson of California, Neil Goldschmidt of Oregon, and Peter Welch of Vermont are graduates of Berkeley Law.
+Several state governors and United States senators, including Earl Warren and Pete Wilson of California, Neil Goldschmidt of Oregon, and Peter Welch of Vermont are graduates of Berkeley Law.
 The law school has also graduated a substantial number of officials who have served at the U.S. Cabinet level.
 Included are U.S. Secretary of State Dean Rusk, who served in the Kennedy administration and Johnson administration, U.S. Secretary of the Treasury and Chairman of the Federal Reserve G. William Miller, who served in the Carter administration, and U.S. Attorney General Edwin Meese III, who served in the Reagan administration.
-Beyond these individuals, many Berkeley graduates have had the opportunity to work in the U.S. federal government in various prominent roles, including as Assistant U.S. Attorney General, Solicitor General of the United States, Assistant Secretary of State, U.S. ambassador, United States Attorney, Chief Technology Officer of the United States, cabinet undersecretaries, Chair of the Federal Deposit Insurance Corporation, and members of the United States Congress.
-Moreover, Berkeley Law has also produced a substantial number of graduates who have served as state attorneys general, state cabinet officers, members of state legislatures, mayors, and city attorneys across the United States.
+Beyond these individuals, many Berkeley graduates have had the opportunity to work in the U.S. federal government in various prominent roles, including as Assistant U.S. Attorney General, Solicitor General of the United States, Assistant secretary of state, U.S. ambassador, United States Attorney, Chief Technology Officer of the United States, cabinet undersecretaries, Chair of the Federal Deposit Insurance Corporation, and members of the United States Congress.
+Moreover, Berkeley Law has also produced a substantial number of graduates who have served as state attorneys general, including Earl Warren, Edwin Meese III, David Frohnmayer, Paul Bardacke, David M. Louie, Jahna Lindemuth, and Sean Reyes, state cabinet officers, members of state legislatures, mayors, and city attorneys across the United States.